 I moved to the Netherlands two years ago for work.
 Back then, I knew some things about the country.
-Some of them were true, some of them were just unreal things for which the Netherlands are known for.
+Some of them were true, and some of them were just unreal things for which the Netherlands is known for.
 Interestingly, it has been in these last couple of years that, when traveling, I have learned the most about what other people think of my current home country.
-And it has been also during this time that I have learned about the most bizarre and weird traditions from this country.
-Here you have some of the most common preconceptions about the Netherlands.

 First and foremost: Pot and other drugs